 - Herbal Syrup

-A marshmallow infused oil or a marshmallow poultice are used topically for it's emollient properties.
-It is a popular ingredient in many recipes for a natural hair detangling spray and it is an ingredient in some of our lip balms, like this one.
+Marshmallow infused oil or a marshmallow poultice are used topically for it's emollient properties.
+You will notice it as an ingredient in many recipes for a natural hair detangling spray.
+Marshmallow is an ingredient we use in some of our lip balms for it's soothing effect, like this one.

 Thank you for reading this post, don't forget to subscribe.